ManjuNag/learn-with-me/README.md

 4. Industry :  Education

 # Roles and responsibilities
-1. N.Manju Nageswari (project management):Manages the web development project
+1. N.Manju Nageshwari (project management):Manages the web development project
 2. E.Anand varma (Deployment) :Deployment and maintenance of  project infrastructure
 3. A.Tarun (Documentation):Responsible for managing the documentation process
 4. CH.Kethana (content management):Responsible for managing the website content and discription